Floating point numbers

 Real numbers are a very important part of real life and of programming too.
-Hardly any computer language doesn't have data types for them.
+Almost every computer language has data types for them.
 Most of the time, they come in the form of (binary) floating point datatypes, since those are directly supported by most processors.
 But these computerized representations of real numbers are often badly understood.
-This can lead to bad assumptions, mistakes and errors as well as reports like: "The compiler has a bug, this always shows 'not equal'"
+This can lead to bad assumptions, mistakes and errors as well as reports like: "The compiler has a bug, this always shows ‘not equal’"

 F: Single;